How to Buy a Baseball Bat

 Little League® participants (those aged 14 and younger) are required to utilize a bat that has been certified by USA Baseball.
 These bats, which are designed to operate similarly to wooden bats, are offered in two barrel sizes: 2 1/4″ barrels and 2 5/8″ barrels.
 These bats have been pre-approved by a number of youth baseball organizations, including Babe Ruth and Cal Ripken, Dixie Youth Baseball, Dixie Boys Baseball, PONY Baseball, Little League Baseball, and the American Association of Baseball Coaches (AABC).

 - They are sometimes referred to as “Senior League” bats, and they are available in barrel sizes ranging from 2 1/4″ to 2 3/4″ in diameter.

-- The BBCOR governs what is known as the “trampoline effect,” which is the amount of energy wasted when the barrel of the bat makes contact with the baseball in a game.
+- The BBCOR regulates what is known as the “trampoline effect,” which is the amount of energy lost when the barrel of the bat makes contact with the baseball in a game.

 - It is mandatory to use a BBCOR-certified baseball bat if you are competing at the high school or college level.

 - One of our baseball bat specialists would be pleased to assist you in finding the best baseball bat to meet your specific needs.

 - Concourse Team Express is committed to protecting your personal information.